 (EUROPE: 1001 to 1212 – continued)

-In 1144, Muslims captured the city of Edessa in northern Mesopotamia (now southern Turkey), and a crusade from 1147 to 1149, led by the German emperor, Conrad II, and the French monarch, Louis VII, failed to retake the city for Christendom.
-In 1187 the Muslims, led by the great Saladin, reconquered Jerusalem, and from 1189 to 1191 a third crusade, led by Richard the Lionhearted of England along with the French and German monarchs, failed to retake the city.
-Then in 1193 the death of Saladin inspired hope among the Christians, and Pope Innocent III decided on a new crusade to retake Jerusalem.
+In 1144, Muslims captured the city of Edessa in northern Mesopotamia (now southern Turkey), and a crusade from 1147 to 1149, led by the German emperor, Conrad III, and the French monarch, Louis VII, failed to retake the city for Christendom.
+In 1187 the Muslims, led by the great Saladin, reconquered Jerusalem.
+And from 1189 to 1191 a third crusade, led by Richard the Lionhearted of England along with the French and German monarchs, failed to retake the city.
+Then in 1193 the death of Saladin inspired hope among the Christians, and Pope Innocent III decided on a new crusade, the Fourth, to retake Jerusalem.

-Constantinople revolted against the presence of the Crusaders, and the Crusaders retaliated, seizing the city for themselves in a three-day orgy of rape and the plundering of palaces and Eastern Orthodox convents and churches.
-Fire destroyed much of the city and the Crusaders set up their own king in Constantinople.
+From Zara, a fleet with Crusaders arrived at Constantinople in the spring of 1203.
+The people of Constantinople revolted against the presence of the Crusaders, and the Crusaders retaliated, seizing the city for themselves in a three-day orgy of rape and the plundering of palaces and Eastern Orthodox convents and churches.
+Fire destroyed much of the city, and the Crusaders set up their own king in the city, after executing Emperor Alexius V by throwing him from the Column of Theodosius.
 In accordance with an agreement made before the sacking of Constantinople, half the booty taken there went to the Venetians.

 Pope Innocent III was delighted by the news of the fall of Constantinople to Roman Christianity.
 When he heard of the atrocities that had attended the victory he was shocked, but he continued to approve of the conquest.
 And soon in Constantinople, Latin (Roman) prelates would replace Greek (Eastern Orthodox) prelates.